cruzdb/zlog/README.md

 c->release(); // clean-up
 ```

 Rather than waiting on the operation to complete, a callback can be specified when creating the completion object.
 We use an `AioState` object to keep track of the context.
-The callback, `aio_cb` is shown below.
+The callback, `aio_cb`, is shown below.

 ```c++
 struct AioState {